verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 The instructions assume:
 1. An OpenSearch client certificate for Prometheus is stored in the secret named `opensearch-monitor-cert`.
 Please refer: [Create OpenSearch Client Certificate for Prometheus]({{< relref "/docs/guides/migrate/integrate/opensearch#create-openSearch-client-cert-for-prometheus" >}}).
 2. Prometheus Operator is installed in `monitoring` namespace.
+3. OpenSearch is not running in the Istio mesh.

 {{< clipboard >}}
 <div class="highlight">